SiliconLabs/platform_hardware_drivers/storage_sd_card/README.md

 To test this application, you should connect the BMG220 Explorer Kit Board to the PC using a microUSB cable.

-You can either import the provided **storage_sd_card.sls** project file or start with an empty example project as basis:
+You can either import the provided **storage_sd_card_simple.sls** project file or start with an empty example project as basis:

 1. Create a "Platform - Empty C Project" project for the "BGM220 Explorer Kit Board" using Simplicity Studio v5.
 Use the default project settings.
 Be sure to connect and select the BGM220 Explorer Kit Board from the "Debug Adapters" on the left before creating a project.